Working in the Control Room

 The train dispatcher monitors and controls the operation of the metro.
 It requires a good overview, an ability to act and react beyond what is usual, and the ability to make the right decisions – also in stressful situations.
 Your job is also to continuously inform the stewards about the operation, and you must be good at informing and communicating with your colleagues.
 In addition, it is your responsibility to monitor and control the metro's electrical and technical systems, to coordinate internal and external technicians work on the metro, and to act as the link manager between a wide range of other stakeholders.

-For the first six months of your employment as a train dispatcher you will be in training.
+For the first four to five months of your employment as a train dispatcher you will be in training.
 Along the way there will be several tests you must pass to be employed.
 During the training period, you cannot take vacation, but you will receive full pay during the training.

 Do you want to work as a train dispatcher?